Some systems are experiencing issues

 Dear Client,

-We would like to notify you of upcoming network maintenance activities that will affect services in our Montreuil datacenter.
-The network maintenance has been scheduled for December 11, 2025.
+We would like to notify you of upcoming network maintenance activities that will affect services in our Ashburn datacenter.
+The network maintenance has been scheduled for March 30, 2026.

 Reason for this maintenance: We will be performing firmware upgrades on our router(s) to improve quality and ensure long-term reliability.